Del Baker: 1940 AL pennant

 In 1940, the New York Yankees, who had won the AL pennant and the World Series four years running, faltered, leaving the Tigers and the Cleveland Indians to contend for the league title.
-On the final day of the season, with the two teams tied, Baker chose obscure rookie pitcher Floyd Giebell to pitch for the pennant against future Hall of Famer Bob Feller.
-The Tigers won the game and the pennant, 2–0; but in the World Series, they lost in seven games to the Cincinnati Reds, despite Bobo Newsom's heroic pitching performances.
+With three games remaining in the season, on Friday, September 27, and the two teams tied, Baker chose obscure rookie pitcher Floyd Giebell to pitch for the pennant against future Hall of Famer Bob Feller.
+Giebell threw a six-hit shutout.
+Rudy York hit a two-run home run, and Detroit won the game, 2–0, clinched the AL title.
+But in the World Series, they lost in seven games to the Cincinnati Reds despite Bobo Newsom's heroic pitching performances.

 With World War II on the horizon, the 1941 season was marked by the call to active military service of numerous baseball stars, including Greenberg.
 With their star power hitter out of the lineup, and Newsom ineffective, Detroit fell below .500 that season, and again in 1942.
 Baker was replaced after the 1942 season by Steve O'Neill.